thyme676/SliPi/README.md

 ## Installing
 To play videos in the mp4 format omxplayer must be installed.
 On ubuntu use apt to install it:

 `$ sudo apt install omxplayer`
 Otherwise videos will not play.

 Then clone the repo:

 `$ git clone https://github.com/thyme676/SliPi.git`

-After cloning repo install the requirements with:
+After cloning repo install the requirements

 `$ pip3 install -r requirements.txt`

 **If using virtual env**
 1. Create virtual environment

 `$ virtualenv -p python3 slideshow_env`

 2. Activate virtual environment

 `$ source slideshow_env/bin/activate`

-If successful (slideshow_env) should show before your shell:
-(slideshow_env) pi@raspberry:~/SliPi $
+If successful (slideshow_env) should show before your shell (slideshow_env) pi@raspberry:~/SliPi $

 3. Install the requirements

 `$ pip3 install -r requirements.txt`

 ## Running:
 After installing, go inside the SliPi directory

 `$ cd SliPi`

 Then Rename EXAMPLE_config.yaml to config.yaml

 `$ mv EXAMPLE_config.yaml config.yaml`

 Make any changes to this file to change settings.

+Start the Slideshow

+`python3 slideshow.py`

 ## TODO
 Outstanding features are: